DS-100/sp24/gradproject.md

 ### External Peer Review (7.5%)

-Each student will peer review a project from another group.
+Each student will peer review a project from another group; each student will be graded separately based on the feedback they provide in their review.
 The review will be graded by staff out of a total of 5 points.
 Each review should include the following components:

 1. (1.5%) A summary of the report.
 The summary should address at least the following:
   - What is the conclusion drawn from the EDA and modeling results?